doas1min/Chemical-Safety-Prediction-I/README.md

 examples/GNN_model.ipynb

-This example uses the HoC dataset, but the same GNN pipeline applies to Vapor Pressure and Flashpoint with only dataset-specific changes.
+This example uses the HoC dataset, but the same GNN pipeline applies to Vapor Pressure and Flashpoint.

 ---